Avatar

 Hi.

 My name is Sungju Moon.
 Some call me “SJ”.
-As of Spring 2023, I have joined Nevada State College as an assistant professor of mathematics.
+I am an assistant professor of mathematics at Nevada State University.

 I earned my PhD from Seoul National University in 2021 under the supervision of J.-J. Baik.
 For my PhD project, I studied applied nonlinear dynamics and chaos motivated by problems in atmospheric modeling.

 Upon graduating, I stayed at Seoul National University (Research Institute for Basic Sciences) as a National Research Foundation (NRF Korea) Postdoctoral Training Fellow.
-Then I held a postdoc position at McMaster University in Canada where I was part of the Mathematics for Public Health (MfPH) network at the Fields Institute and was supervised by Michael C. Wolfson.
+Then I held a postdoc position at McMaster University in Canada where I was part of the Mathematics for Public Health (MfPH) network at the Fields Institute, supervised by Michael C. Wolfson.

-My research interests include applications of nonlinear dynamics and chaos in the context of atmospheric and epidemiological research.
-I am currently focused on adopting the agent-based approaches to modeling.
+My current research interests include applications of nonlinear dynamics and chaos in the context of atmospheric and epidemiological research.

 Interests